What is it all about?

 It is not dangerous if you do it with proper supervision and instruction.
 It’s a safe and effective way to strengthen muscles and to look more toned as well as fit.

-Do women get bigger muscles if they do strength training?
+Do women get bigger muscles if they do exercises?

 Some of these suggestions regarding gym guidelines are provided by the American Academy of Family Physicians, and others we've added from experience.